 As said in the introduction, we really like Vilnius and recommend people to go there.

-With that said, every place has some downsides.
+With that said, every place has its downsides.
 And it’s good to know about them in advance.

 Many Lithuanians can come across as rude when you first talk to them.
 Actually they are nice people, but they go straight to the point.
 Most people don’t talk to tourists any more than what is needed.
-So if you feel like the people are a bit cold to you, don’t worry – it’s normal.
-This rudeness is often felt in bars, trains, buses and at times in shops.
+So if you feel like people are a bit cold to you, don’t worry – it’s normal.
+This rudeness is often felt in bars, trains, buses, and sometimes in shops.
 However, if you’re socializing with people outside of their work, you will find that the Lithuanians are super cool once you get to know them better.